-“Far more career-orientated than stereotypes would have us believe, millennials want a role that not only develops their skills with on-the-job training, but also respects and actively encourages them to give their opinion and participate in decision making, regardless of hierarchy, “ says James Rice, head of digital marketing at WikiJob.
+“Far more career-orientated than stereotypes would have us believe, millennials want a role that not only develops their skills with on-the-job training, but also respects and actively encourages them to give their opinion and participate in decision making, regardless of hierarchy, “ says James Rice, head of SEO at Picked.
 “If your company has a solid training scheme and an inclusive, non-hierarchical approach, it could be the perfect choice for many new graduates.”

 On average, employers receive 39 applications for every entry level job, according to a survey by High Fliers Research.
 When you’ve got so many people applying to your opening, chances are you’re going to have to reject some pretty great applicants.

 Futurestep, a division of executive search and management advisory firm Korn Ferry, found that only 22 percent of employers add college recruits to their long-term applicant tracking system after concluding a college candidate isn’t the right fit for an opening.

 “Not keeping track of applicants is a huge missed opportunity,” Vivienne Dykstra, Futurestep’s business development director for Europe, the Middle East and Africa, told the Society for Human Resource Management.
 “A college grad may not yet be ready for a particular role, but keeping an ongoing dialogue open for when the ideal position is available will ensure that a candidate will choose your organization over a competitor.”

 Among multinationals and Fortune 500 companies, internship programs are well-established candidate pipelines for entry level positions.
 In 2014, the National Association for Colleges and Employers found that 97 percent of large employers planned to hire interns.